dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

    > methods, pass an empty `range_names` list as `range_names = []`.
 Even when you use a set
    > "get_named_ranges" to false pass the range_names as an empty list to get all the sheets with
    > "get_sheets" method.

+### Datatypes

+The dlt normalizer uses the first row of data to infer types and attempts to coerce subsequent rows, creating variant columns if unsuccessful.
+This is standard behavior.
+It also recognizes date and time types using additional metadata from the first row.

 ### Initialize the verified source